Genetic link between cannabis and teenage depression

-A long term study recently published indicates that there exists a link between marijuana use and depression at the genetic level.
-Considering that a large percentage of the population is susceptible to depression this study is further evidence of the damage that can be caused to ones mental wellbeing through drug use.
+A study carried out in the Netherlands indicates that there is a link between marijuana use and depression at the genetic level.
+Considering that a large percentage of the population is susceptible to depression, this study is further evidence of the damage that drug use can have on your mental health.

-A long term study that has taken place over the past five years in the Netherlands and included 428 families with an average of two adolescent children each has shown that young people with the specialist variant of the seratonin gene called 5 HTT which gave them an increased venerability to depression experienced an increase in symptoms of depression after exposure to cannabis.
+A long-term study, that took place over five years in the Netherlands and included 428 families with an average of two adolescent children each, showed that young people with the specialist variant of the serotonin gene called 5 HTT, which gave them an increased vulnerability to depression, experienced an increase in symptoms of depression after exposure to cannabis.

-The message to young people is although they may consider smoking cannabis harmless they should look at their family genetics, if there is any depressive illness in their family tree at all then avoiding the drug altogether would be prudent.
-And the gene is more common than you might imagine with up to two-thirds of the population carrying the variant gene that makes someone more susceptible to depression.
+The message to young people is although they may consider smoking cannabis to be harmless, they should look at their family genetics.
+If there is any depressive illness in their family tree at all, then avoiding the drug altogether would be prudent.
+And the gene is more common than you might imagine, with up to two-thirds of the population carrying the variant gene that makes someone more susceptible to depression.

-The research was carried out at the Behavioural Science Institute of Radboud University Nijmegen by Roy Otten and had been published in the online version of the scientific journal Addiction Biology for anyone who is interested in reading the full study.
+The research was carried out at the Behavioural Science Institute of Radboud University Nijmegen by Roy Otten, and has been published in the online version of the scientific journal, Addiction Biology, for anyone who is interested in reading the full study.

 Close to 30% of all young people in the Netherlands (where cannabis is an exceptionally popular drug), admit to having used it at least once, and a good percentage of those say they have used the drug within the last month.
 The study shows that smoking cannabis can cause an increased risk of developing illnesses such as schizophrenia and is a known trigger for psychosis.

 Young people taking cannabis also experienced a reduction in their performance at school.
 Whilst cannabis has often been linked to depression in the past, no scientific evidence has been able to prove the link conclusively up until this study when genetics were evaluated.